 - your employer PAYE scheme reference number

 - the number of employees being furloughed

-- each employee’s National Insurance number (you will need to search for their number if you do not have it or contact HMRC if your employee has a temporary number or genuinely has never had one)
+- each employee’s National Insurance number (you will need to search for their number using basic PAYE Tools if you do not have it, or follow the instructions when claiming if your employee has a temporary number or genuinely has never had one)

 - each employee’s payroll or employee number (optional)

 - the start date and end date of the claim